Updated on 14 August 2017

 With Summer holidays fast approaching, it’s exciting to imagine yourself by a pool with a refreshing drink in hand.
 Take some time for a little advance planning, to make your trip even more enjoyable.
-We’ve rounded up a checklist to help you prepare for your Summer holiday, so that you’ll love your holiday even more.
+We’ve rounded up a checklist to help you prepare for your Summer holiday, so that you’ll love your time away even more.

 1 – Plan where to go

-Deciding where to go is one of the most fun parts of travel planning.
+Deciding where to go is one of the most fun parts of holiday preparation.
 It can be hard to choose somewhere that suits everyone, so villa holidays are a good compromise where people can do their own thing and come together at mealtimes.
-To help with travel planning, I like to read blog reviews, and Pinterest is a great source of inspiration.
+To help with travel planning, I like to read blog holiday reviews, and Pinterest is also a great source of inspiration.
 Villa Plus, whom we’ve teamed up with to bring you this guide, have some great destination suggestions on their site and 30 years experience of providing handpicked villas across Europe as well as bilingual in-resort staff.
 I’m particularly drawn to their villas in Corfu, Kefalonia and Menorca – the nearby beaches and tavernas look so tempting!
 Their villas with gated pools would provide real peace of mind to families with young children.

 2 – Get your travel documents in order